Get all the latest data for Portugal

 How much have property prices increased in Portugal over the past 12 months?

-Property prices in Portugal increased by an estimated 15% to 18% over the past 12 months based on official transaction data, making it one of the fastest-growing markets in Europe.
+Property prices in Portugal increased by about 16% to 18% over the past 12 months, based on the latest official appraisal and transaction data available in 2026.

 Which neighborhoods have the fastest rising property prices in Portugal as of 2026?